TerrellLinnell/mongoWorkshop/README.md

  A bunch of documents together is called a `collection` , which is roughly the equivalent to a table.

+ These are really flexible, document driven databases, instead of table driven like relational databases
  ----

  #### MongoDB